Pyrdacor/Ambermoon/Files/Imploding.md

 I won't go into details about huffman trees here.
 If you are interested you might look [here](https://en.wikipedia.org/wiki/Huffman_coding).

-Basically speaking the huffman tree encodes data with fewer bits.
+Basically speaking the huffman tree encodes frequently used data with fewer bits and less used data with more bits.
 A static huffman tree provides static bit sequences with an associated meaning.
 In our context it is basically a dictionary of bit sequences like the tables above.

 When you read a huffman value you have to read it bit by bit.
 After each read it is clear if the read bit sequence represents a huffman code or more bits are needed.